italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - It MUST be set to the identifier of the Issuer.
+      - It MUST be set to the identifier of the Credential Issuer.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
       - UNIX Timestamp with the time of JWT issuance.